 - The garage must have a panel lift door.
-Rollerdoors will not be supported. - The maximum width of the driveway at the front boundary line is 3m for a single driveway and 5m for a double driveway. - Driveways must be constructed using exposed aggregate concrete, saw-cut coloured concrete, or pavers.
-Plain concrete is strictly prohibited, and the use of lighter colourshades is strongly encouraged, as illustrated in the examples to the right. - Where a garage is not built to the side boundary, a soft landscaping strip with low to medium height plants is required to fill the offset distance. - Driveways must be offset from the side boundary to allow for a landscape strip.
+Rollerdoors will not be supported. - The maximum width of the driveway at the front boundary line is 3m for a single driveway and 5m for a double driveway. - Driveways can be constructed of exposed aggregate concrete, saw-cut coloured concrete, or pavers.
+Plain concrete is not permitted and lighter colour shades are encouraged, as shown in the examples to the right. - Where a garage is not built to the side boundary, a soft landscaping strip with low to medium height plants is required to fill the offset distance. - Driveways must be offset from the side boundary to allow for a landscape strip.
 The width must be at least 0.5m for lots up to 16m wide and 1m for lots wider than 16m.